• Home

 1. Go see Christmas Lights in Your Community.
 Take time to talk about Jesus, the Light of the World, bringing light into the darkness.

 2. Celebrate Advent by using a Jesse Tree.
-If you don’t currently have one or want a guide to follow, this is a free downloadable eBook on Jesse Trees.
+If you don’t currently have one or want a guide to follow, here is my printable packet with Jesse Tree ornaments and activities.

 3. Go Christmas caroling (or even just visiting) at a nursing home.